Skip to main content

 TEST SUITE: None

-Verify cert-manager is running by using the following command:
+To verify that cert-manager is running, use the following command:

 kubectl get pods -n cert-manager